 Skill Surfer will provide review of basic mathematical concepts from pre-algebra to trigonometry.

-Tutor Match will allow you to set up an appointment with a Rasmussen College peer tutor.
+Tutor Match will allow you to set up an appointment with a Rasmussen University peer tutor.
 Tutoring in Lab Math and Chemistry is coming soon!
 In the mean time, our MLT tutor, Tina, can help with a whole variety of MLT type topics.

 See also the Hematology box in the MLT Course Projects page for additional resources intended to help with Hem I & II projects.